adkumar2651/HomeMart-Furniture-Decor/README.md

 - Modals
 - Content sections

-The mobile experience is optimized for readability, usability and smooth navigation without horizontal overflow.
+The mobile experience is optimized for readability, usability, and smooth navigation without horizontal overflow.

 ---